Porsche 944 (1981-1991)

 With its 2.5-litres of displacement the engine was quite big for a 4-cylinder and in order to make it run smoothly, balancing shafts were used with a patent from Mitsubishi.
 The 944 engine happily started from the first turn and ran really smoothly - it was so sophisticated compared to the 924.
-It was a strong step forward in terms of power, compared to the normally aspirated 924, but not compared to the turbocharged 924 engines (the 924 Carreras were really powerful).
+It was a strong step forward in terms of power compared to the normally aspirated 924, but not compared to the turbocharged 924 engines (not to speak of the 924 Carreras which were really powerful).

 In 1981, 4-wheel drive system for 911 was experimented and in 1982 it found its way to one experimental 944.
 It was a 944 with rear engine and four wheel drive.